SierraTecnologia/Facilitador/docs/inspiracao/decoy/console.md

 ## Generator

 The Decoy workflow begins with generating a migration for a database table using the [standard Laravel approach](http://laravel.com/docs/migrations).
 Then, Decoy provides a generator that creates the controller, model, and view for that table.
-Run `php artisan decoy:generate Model` where "Model" is the name of the Model class you intend to create.
+Run `php artisan facilitador:generate Model` where "Model" is the name of the Model class you intend to create.
 This should be the singular form of the table you created.

 ## Workers